twh9811/QuackersWebstore/docs/DesignDoc.md

     * Details : The site will provide the customer with the ability to add a duck to a shopping cart, allowing them to purchase it.
 * Shopping Cart Page (6)
     * Story : As a BUYER I want to BE ABLE TO VIEW MY SHOPPING CART so that ADD/REMOVE ITEMS FROM MY CART AND BUY THEM.
-    * Details : The site will provide the customer with a shopping cart page that will allow the customer to view the ducks in the cart before checkout and make changes to the cart, such as removing ducks if needed.
+    * Details : The site will provide the customer with a shopping cart page that will allow the customer to view the ducks in the cart before checking out and make changes to the cart, such as removing ducks if needed.
 * Checkout Page - Checkout (3)
     * Story : As a CUSTOMER I want to SEE A RECEIPT OF THE ITEMS I PURCHASED so that I CAN MAKE SURE I BOUGHT EVERYTHING I WANT
     * Details : The site will provide the customer with a receipt that will allow the customer to purchase the ducks within the shopping cart and review a summary of what the customer purchased.